Fleets risk fines and safety with tyre depth ignorance

 “Firms need to encourage standard inspections, conducted weekly, to reduce the risk of breakdowns and accidents,” she commented.

 “Fleet managers should partner with professionals who will ensure their vehicles are equipped for their needs and that means understanding different tyres and the different uses.
-A flexible approach to maintenance is also required.”
+A flexible approach to vehicle maintenance is also required.”

 Molly Benton, brand manager at Fuel Card Services, adds: “Perhaps the most frustrating and baffling part of all this is that checking tyre depth requires little more than a few seconds and a 20 pence piece.”back